|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we depart for the Okavango Delta.
-Our lodge is located on the western region of the Delta and serves as our home base for the next 3 days.
-From here, we transfer to our lodge located deep in the Delta's marshes.
+Our lodge is located on the western region of the Delta and serves as our home base for the next 2 days.
+We transfer to our lodge located deep in the Delta's marshes.
 Depending on water level, we may transfer by 4X4, motor boat and/or barge.

-Day 20: Fly over the Delta to Chobe N.P.
+Day 19: Fly Over the Delta to Chobe N.P.

 After breakfast, we make our way into Zimbabwe as we cross the Zambezi River.
 After completing immigration formalities, we continue to our hotel, located within Victoria Falls National Park.

-Day 24: Victoria Falls - Helicopter or Lion Walk, Zambezi sunset cruise
+Day 22: Victoria Falls - Helicopter or Lion Walk, Zambezi Sunset Cruise

-After breakfast, you have the option of choosing a helicopter flight over the falls, walking with lions or you may also wish to relax poolside, while overlooking the famous watering hole at our lodge.
+After breakfast, you have the option of choosing a helicopter flight over the falls, a walk with the lions or if you so wish a free morning to relax poolside, while overlooking the famous watering hole at our lodge.

 Today we say goodbye to Africa and transfer to the airport to connect with our international flights homeward.